Angela Hakim

 Research areas:

-English for Academic Purposes (EAP); writing instructors’ pedagogical knowledge, practices, and professional development; models of academic literacy provision in higher education; genre-based writing instruction; English Medium Instruction (EMI)
+English for Academic Purposes (EAP); second language writing; writing instructors’ pedagogical knowledge, practices, and professional development; models of academic literacy provision in higher education; genre-based writing instruction; English Medium Instruction (EMI).

 Education